illuminatedspace/star-chart/README.md

 - Percentage of times I completed all tasks for the day/week/month
 - See mood over time
 - See mood and glasses of water and sleep together

+## Completing a goal

+- When you complete a goal you can create a constellation with every day you created a note/finished a task
+- possibly randomize grids for different users so everyone has unique constellations